TRT side effects. Facts and myths.

 • Myth: “TRT is just legal steroids, so side effects are the same as bodybuilding cycles.”

-Fact: Medically supervised TRT aims for normal levels, not massive surges.
+Fact: Medically supervised TRT aims for physiologic levels, not massive surges.
 The side-effect profile at physiologic doses is far milder than with anabolic steroid abuse, though shared risks like erythrocytosis and fertility suppression still exist.[5]

 • Myth: “If you feel good on TRT, lab monitoring is optional.”